d48/scrabble-with-friends-python/README.md

 Enter n to deal a new hand, r to replay the last hand, or e to end game: e
 ```

+# Optimizations

+This repo consists of optimizations for the algorithms in the `compPlayHand` and `compChooseWord` functions to reduce computer turn in choosing the best word based on remaining letters in it's hand.

+## Before

+ * **117 seconds** for all hands from _1_ to _n_ where _n_ number of letters in each hand.

+## After

+* **27 seconds** for 7 letter hands (75% reduction in time to compute)
+* **280 ms** for 4 letter hands
+* **5 ms** for 2 letter hands.

+### Updates that were made

+1. Pre-calculate all word scores based on Scrabble values for constant time look-up.
+2. Check for valid word score based on hand only on a subset of the word list (only look at words based on how many letters are in the player's hand)

+# How to make it faster

+One idea to make the algorithm faster for the computer player in choosing the best word would be to have all permutations of hands pre-calculated and saved in a hash table for **O(1)** lookup.